Help for breeders

 You can grant bonuses to your horses in order to make them perform better in competitions.
 Certain bonuses can be found while completing missions with your horses (such as the hoof pick or the comb).
 Other bonuses can be purchased by visiting the store or the black market.
 When calculating competition results, bonuses are directly applied to skills and have an impact on the final result.

 New players just starting their game will receive a special bonus.
-Don't be surprised if some horses seem to perform exceptionally well, they've received a little help to get a good start in the game!Competitions for rookie horses
+Don't be surprised if some horses seem to perform exceptionally well, they've received a little help to get a good start in the game!Competitions for low-level horses

 > 3.4 - Rosettes